Skip to Content

 Renaming a post updates its name everywhere, including past assignments.

-Deactivating a Post
+Deleting a Post

-If a post is no longer needed:
+If a post is no longer needed, you can delete it.
+However, there are important restrictions:

-Post Order
+Post Display Order

 Assignment Considerations